-Have you ever installed a custom application from the Internet and jumped into this problem: having to turn on your terminal program and keying in the command to run that executable file?
-I'd done that multiple times until I realized there are two ways for launching my custom installed program efficiently on GNOME.
+Have you ever loaded a custom application from the Internet and encountered the following issue: having to launch your terminal application and enter the command to run that executable file?
+I’d done it several times before realising there are two ways to efficiently launch my custom installed applications on GNOME.

-Using terminal ain't that bad but it's tedious typing and re-typing those same keystrokes every reboot.
-Read on below to learn what are they and how you can implement that on your GNOME Linux box.
+Using the terminal isn’t all that bad, but it’s tedious typing and retyping the same keystrokes every time you reboot.
+Continue reading to find out what they are and how you may use them on your GNOME Linux box.

 What are custom applications?

 Custom applications are those that you won’t ordinarily find in your distro’s software repository for installation.
 For example, IntelliJ, an IDE for Java developers, is relatively young, with no maintainers maintaining the package on practically all Linux distributions.
 So, a user like you and me would ordinarily go to the app’s official website and download its Linux tarballs, which we would then extract and run.
 Thus, the term custom application.

 This is the best and easiest method for launching the program.
 You can set that up by launching your Settings program and browsing down to Devices category.
 Choose Keyboard and you’ll see all the list of shortcuts set up by default.

 Scroll down to the end until you encounter **Custom Shortcuts** section.
 That’s where we can add (and also remove) our custom keyboard shortcuts.

 Select the + button to add a new custom shortcut.
 Key in the application name in the Name box and its corresponding command name in the Command box.
 After you’re done click the Set Shortcut button and hit your preferred custom keyboard shortcut keys.
 You’ve just successfully added a new keyboard shortcut for your custom application.